-The bill would require that the commission's corrective action plan address all of the following conditions:
+The commission's corrective action plan would have to address all of the following conditions:

-• The commission will not offer or provide a retirement benefit other than a health care stipend to its employees hired after the commission approves the corrective action plan.
-(Health care stipend would mean a fixed amount paid to a former employee on an ongoing basis either to pay for medical care or to offset the cost of
+The commission will not offer or provide a retirement benefit other than a health care stipend to its employees hired after the commission approves the corrective action plan.
+(Health care stipend would mean a fixed amount paid to a former employee on an ongoing basis either to pay for medical care or to offset the cost of a retirement health benefit.
+A health care stipend would not be considered a retirement health benefit under the act.)